Executive Order 14187: Legal actions

 On August 1, 2025, following an increasing number of hospitals in blue states either stopping or pausing gender-affirming care for minors in blue states out of fear of the Trump administration's actions, the states of California, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Nevada, New Jersey, New York, New Mexico, Rhode Island, Wisconsin and Pennsylvania, as well as Washington, D.C. filed a lawsuit to block the administration's investigations into providers who provide gender-affirming care to minors.
-The lawsuit argues that by threatening to investigate and prosecute providers, the administration is attempting to enact a national ban on gender-affirming care minors, which is unlawful without Congress enacting federal ban.
+The lawsuit argues that by threatening to investigate and prosecute providers, the administration is attempting to enact a national ban on gender-affirming care for minors, which is unlawful without Congress enacting a federal ban.
 Additionally, the states argue that gender-affirming care is legally protected in their states and that the administration's attempt to illegally intimidate providers and indirectly ban the care violates the Tenth Amendment to the United States Constitution.

+On May 7, 2026, the Department of Justice issued a grand jury subpoena to NYU Langone for information about minors receiving gender-affirming care.
+The hospital stated that several other institutions received subpoenas on the same date.
+On May 9, eleven families with transgender children filed a lawsuit, In re: Administrative Subpoenas to Children’s Hospitals, in the U.S. District Court of Maryland.
+The plaintiffs seek to block the Department of Justice from obtaining the medical records of trans minors from hospitals.
+On May 13, U.S. district court judge Mary S. McElroy refused access to patient information sought in a subpoena to Rhode Island Hospital, accusing the DOJ of misleading and "appalling" behavior.